Alexander-Barth/NCDatasets.jl/README.md

 ds.attrib
 ```

-Support for NetCDF CF Convention:
+Support for the NetCDF CF Convention:
 * _FillValue will be returned as NA (DataArrays)
 * `scale_factor` and `add_offset` are applied
 * time variables (recognised by the `units` attribute) are returned as `DateTime` object.

-The raw data can also be accessed (without the transformation above can also be accessed).
+The raw data can also be accessed (without the transformation above).

 ## Create a NetCDF file